-Dr. Kennedy A. Alatinga is a Senior Lecturer and Vice-Dean of the Faculty of Planning and Land Management at the University for Development Studies (UDS), Tamale, Ghana.
+Dr. Kennedy A. Alatinga is a Senior Lecturer and Dean of the Faculty of Planning and Land Management at the University for Development Studies (UDS), Tamale, Ghana.
 Dr. Alatinga holds a PhD in Public Policy and Administration and a Master of Public Administration from the University of the Western Cape, South Africa.
 He also holds a Master of Arts degree in Development Management from the Ruhr University in Germany, and a Bachelor of Arts degree in Integrated Development Studies from UDS.

 Samer Chaaraoui is a Research Fellow at the International Centre for Sustainable Development (IZNE), Bonn-Rhine-Sieg University of Applied Sciences, Sankt Augustin.
 He holds a master’s degrees in Renewable Energy and a bachelor’s degree in Mechanical Engineering from the University of Applied Sciences Cologne, in which he worked in several laboratories and institutes.
 He also worked in an international corporation based in Germany prior to his work at the IZNE, prior to his return to the science domain.
 His main research interest includes control engineering, artificial intelligence and the promotion of alternative energy resources.